Topics covered in this article include:

 - Optionally FFF or HDTSE can be appended to designate flattening filter free or high dose rate total skin electron mode energies.
 In the case of FFF energies, one or more Fs can be used to designate the energy.

 The elements should be contiguous and in the order listed above.
-Here is an example with a matching kVp tag:

 Detailed Discussion of Measurements

 Below is an example of the report generated from the flatness and symmetry test: